GST Implication on E Commerce Players

 - GST has replaced indirect taxes due to which it will become easy to follow the compliances

 - The tax rate is the same for each product all over India, so it will be hassle-free to calculate different tax on different products.

 - There are no Intra State tax .i.e. the amount of tax received by the state will be the same amount of tax received by the Centre.

 - Inventory cost and logistics cost will be reduced due to the decrease in the warehouse cost.

-- GST has introduced the tax collection mechanism as well which will make the e-commerce operator deduct tax at the rate of 1% of net value of taxable supplies which is to be deposited with the government.
-Furthermore, proper reconciliation should be done in case of cash on delivery or return or canceled orders as on the tax has already been deducted and deposited with government accordingly.
+- GST has introduced the tax collection mechanism as well which will make the e-commerce operator deduct tax at the rate of 1% of the net value of taxable supplies which is to be deposited with the government.
+Furthermore, proper reconciliation should be done in case of cash on delivery or return or cancelled orders as on the tax has already been deducted and deposited with government accordingly.

 - Previously stock transfer was not liable to tax.
-However under the GST regime inter stock transfers are liable to IGST.
+However, under the GST regime inter stock transfers are liable to IGST.
 This will impact the Micros small and medium enterprises.

 Thus with the introduction of GST, there are certain pros and cons, In spite of that the government has tried to bring the indirect tax regime under one basket so that it can benefit the industry and economy as a whole